flavianmissi/flaviamissi.github.io/_posts/2015-04-03-why-i-love-tdd.markdown

 The green step should be the easiest, since we've been picking the easiest pieces to code through our whole thinking process.
 If the implemenation (green) step is too hard, it means you didn't picked the easiest piece of the problem to solve and you need to go back one step and change something.
 Repeat this until you have some easy to implement piece of code.
-Sometimes this can be hard to do, when it gets hard, try to looking at the problem from a higher ground, sometimes we need to look at the problem from a different perspective to get it right.
+Sometimes this can be hard to do, when it gets hard, try looking at the problem from a higher ground, sometimes we need to look at the problem from a different perspective to get it right.

 ##It should always be easy.